-Let’s examine some of the reasons why you might be feeling stressed as the holiday’s approach and how you can manage your emotions.
+Let’s examine some of the reasons why you might be feeling stressed as the holiday approach and how you can manage your emotions.

 Why Do People Stress About Their Families?

-It’s helpful to understand why you are feeling stress toward a particular situation.
+It’s helpful to understand why you are feeling stress about a particular situation.
 If you know what’s bothering you, it’s easier to come up with solutions.

 Issue: Having unrealistic expectations

 Many families strive for perfection over the holidays.
 They want their homes to be clean, their children to be well-behaved and the food to turn out delicious.
 When reality doesn’t match these expectations, frustration sets in.